jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 Because of backwards compatibility, we initially chose the following
-strategy: when the type of a function is not constrained by given constraints, we infer it to have multiplicity ω.
+strategy: when the type of a function is not constrained by given constraints, we conservatively assume it to have multiplicity ω.

 Experience shows that this sometimes yield very confusing error messages where perfectly valid code is rejected: